-To start this off, I’m going to talk about the creature Mara, which was used to explain, among other things, what we today might call nightmares and sleep paralysis.
-It could be a manifestation of females sexuality where the woman takes the more active role.
+I’m going to talk about the creature Mara, which was used to explain, among other things, what we today might call nightmares and sleep paralysis.
+It could also be a manifestation of females sexuality where the woman takes the more active role.

-Since most references portray the Mara as female, I’m going to use the pronoun “she” when talking about them to lessen the confusion about to whom I’m referring.
+Since most references portray them as female, I’m going to use the pronoun “she” when talking about them to lessen the confusion about to whom I’m referring.

-Some common identifying aspects of the Mara, their looks, their behaviour and “victims”.
-This section will talk about the basics of how, when, and where the Mara appears, and also who may fall victim to her rides.
+Some common identifying aspects of the Mara; looks, behaviour, and “victims”.
+This section will talk about the basics of how, when, and where she appears, and also who may fall victim to her rides.

 In most tales, the Mara is a female being.
-There are references to male ones too, which sometimes are referred to as Marulv[H] instead, which might also be a hint to the close relation with the Varulv (or the werewolf as it’s more known as for English-speaking people) which I’m going to talk more about later on.
+There are references to male ones too, which sometimes are referred to as Marulv[H] instead, which might also be a hint to the close relation with the Varulv (werewolf) which I’m going to talk more about later on.

 In the old Icelandic tales from the Norse mythology, there are similar beings that “rides in the dark and attacks man and beast”.
 There is something called kveldriður and myrkriður; direct translations would be approximately evening-rider and darkness-rider respectively.
 These could be considered to be the same being, all references to them are as females.
 Trollriður (troll-rider) is a more recent term that references both female and males.
 It could be that over time, these terms have melded and become one being, that we today know as Mara.[I]

-Furthermore, being a male-witch, trollmenn or seidmenn, could be seen as being “woman like”, and tales could, therefore, tell about males sending out female spirits as Mara.[I] Female shapes could be another reason that there are so much more female references than male if even the male ones look as females then many would use the term “she” while speaking of the Mara.
+Furthermore, being a male-witch, trollmenn or seidmenn, could be seen as being “woman-like”, and tales could, therefore, tell about males sending out female spirits as Mara.[I] Female shapes could be another reason that there are so much more female references than male if even the male ones look as females then many would use the term “she” while speaking of them.

 Another common thing to mention when it comes to the humanoid version the Mara is talking about the hair growth.
-Either the Mara has fur, are a redhead, or even missing some natural hair (beards, armpits, or pubic are common references)[J].
+Either she has fur, are a redhead, or even missing some natural hair (beards, armpits, or pubic are common references)[J].

 The Mara is also told to be an animal, and then often in the shape of something fluffy, but most often described as a cat[H].